 The full ARG contains all the information needed to apply the haplotype block definition to empirical datasets.
 Therefore, one could start by inferring the ARG (or even a sequence of genealogies along the genome) from a sample of sequences, identifying important edges on that ARG, and consequently the haplotype blocks that descend from those edges.
 ARGweaver (Rasmussen et al., 2014) and its extension ARGweaver-D (Hubisz et al., 2020) are among the most powerful tools for direct inference of ARG.
 One practical speed-up employed by ARGweaver is to discretize time, effectively making the ARG space finite by limiting recombination and coalescence events to discrete time points.
 Further, ARGweaver uses an approximate model, Sequentially Markov Coalescent (SMC; McVean & Cardin 2005; extended by Marjoram and Wall 2006 (McVean & Cardin, 2005) to sample from a distribution of ARG.
 While making inference more tractable, the SMC precludes the inference of disjunct blocks, because only one immediately prior state is considered as one moves along the genome.
 However, even with these key innovations, inference of the “full” ARG remains computationally expensive, making ARGweaver feasible for up to approximately 50 samples.

 To illustrate our concept, we applied ARGweaver to infer the ARG from an empirical, phased dataset in Heliconius erato butterflies.
-The dataset was generated by haplotagging, a technique for producing synthetic linked-read sequence data (Meier et al. 2021).
-We focus on the genomic region containing the gene optix, where a selective sweep was previously inferred using site-based statistics (Fig S3, Supplementary Data 1).
-For comparison, we also sampled ARGs from a neutral background locus (Fig S3, Supplement 2).
-Figure 5 shows a focal region approximately 100 kbp 3’ from optix that may correspond to a distal regulatory hub controlling the distinctive wing rays (“Ray” and “Dennis” elements, (Wallbank et al., 2016), possibly corresponding to obs132, LR1/2 and obs214, see Lewis et al., (2019)) at which all lowland H. e. lativitta butterflies (red labels in Fig 5A) share a haplotype (Meier et al, 2021).
-To run ARGweaver, we used 𝜇 = r = 2.9 x 10-9 and Ne = 1.94 x 106 (calculated by estimating pi from the neutral region) and 30 discrete exponentially distributed time points (Fig S1).
+The dataset was generated by haplotagging, a technique for producing linked-read sequence data (Meier et al. 2021).
+We focus on the genomic region containing the gene optix, where a selective sweep was previously inferred using site-based statistics (Fig. S3, Supplement 2).
+For comparison, we also sampled ARGs from a neutral background locus (Fig. S3, Supplement 2).
+Fig. 5 shows a focal region (~ 3 Mb long) located approximately 100 kbp upstream from optix that may correspond to a distal regulatory hub controlling the distinctive wing rays (“Ray” and “Dennis” elements, (Wallbank et al., 2016), possibly corresponding to obs132, LR1/2 and obs214, see Lewis et al., (2019)) at which all lowland H. e. lativitta butterflies (red labels in Fig. 5A) share a haplotype (Meier et al, 2021).
+To run ARGweaver, we used 𝜇 = r = 2.9 x 10-9 and Ne = 1.94 x 106 (calculated by estimating 𝝅 from the neutral region) and 30 discrete exponentially distributed time points (Fig. S1, Supplement 2).
 The key step for visualising haplotype blocks is identifying unique edges based on the sampled ARGs.
-We identified edges using custom scripts to parse marginal trees along the genome in order to identify branches that originate at a particular coalescent time-point (say, t1), and are ancestral to a fixed set of individuals (say, x1, x2, x3) (see Table S1, S2).
-This set of branches represents an edge that is defined by {t1}, {x1, x2, x3} and the trees that contain the above branches (see branches in Fig 5A coloured according to haplotype blocks as edges in Fig. 5C).
-Here, we chose to focus on the 6 edges that are supported by 3 or more SNPs (Fig 5B: SNPs; 5C: haplotype blocks as edges) (see Table S3 for a list of all edges supported by SNPs).
-We then visualised haplotype blocks based on these edges, including both their genomic span (i.e., the tree-spans along the genome containing the edge) and temporal span (length of each tree branch that constitutes the edge) (Fig 5C).
+We identified edges using custom scripts to parse marginal trees along the genome in order to identify branches that originate at a particular coalescent time-point (say, t1), and are ancestral to a fixed set of individuals (say, x1, x2, x3) (see Table S1, S2, Supplement 2).
+This set of branches represents an edge that is defined by {t1}, {x1, x2, x3} and the trees that contain the above branches (see branches in Fig. 5A coloured according to haplotype blocks as edges in Fig. 5C).
+Here, we visualise haplotype blocks in H. e. lativitta only and chose to focus on the 6 edges that are supported by 3 or more SNPs (Fig. 5B: SNPs; 5C: haplotype blocks as edges) (see Table S3 (Supplement 2) for a list of all edges supported by SNPs).
+We then visualised haplotype blocks based on these edges, including both their genomic span (i.e., the tree-spans along the genome containing the edge) and temporal span (length of each tree branch that constitutes the edge) (Fig. 5C).
+To contrast these observations with the neutral background locus we additionally plotted TMRCA trajectories for both regions (Fig. S3, Supplement 2).
+In the neutral region we haven't observed regions with shallow coalescence despite some variation.